racket/racket-pkg-website/README.md

 # The Racket Package Catalog Server

-The Racket Package Catalog comprises two pieces of software that work in tandem:
+The Racket Package Catalog comprises three pieces of software that work in tandem:

  - **pkg-index**, a.k.a. the **backend**: responsible for managing the